Policy Reform & Youth Leadership 2017 Priorities

 CLICK BELOW TO CONTACT US ABOUT RAISE THE AGE

 Even once Raise the Age goes into effect, many 16 and 17 year olds charged with felonies and all young people 18 and older will continue to be prosecuted in adult courts.
 Our comprehensive youth justice agenda calls for expanding protections and reentry opportunities by raising the age of youthful offender eligibility, keeping young people’s criminal court activity private until the final disposition of their cases, and reducing criminal justice debt.

 CLICK BELOW TO CONTACT US ABOUT OUR YOUTH JUSTICE AGENDA

 Promote Re-Entry for Public Housing Residents

 The New York City Housing Authority routinely starts eviction proceedings when a household member is arrested—before there has been a conviction for any crime.
 Some families are allowed to avoid eviction only on the condition that they permanently exclude the arrested family member, even if that family member is just a teenager.
 Youth Represent is advocating to end the use of permanent exclusions for youth, expand due process protections, and create pathways to return home for people who have been excluded.

 Stop Over-Criminalization of Youth

 As crime fell over thirty years in New York City, the rate of misdemeanor arrests rose dramatically.
 African Americans and Latinos between the ages of sixteen and twenty-four bore the brunt of those arrests, resulting in severe collateral consequences, back-logged courts, and a wide gap in trust between police and communities of color.
-Youth Represent is working to decriminalize the lowest-level offenses, expand diversion opportunities, and increase accountability and transparency in the Summons Court process.
+Youth Represent is working to decriminalize the lowest-level offenses, expand diversion opportunities, and increase police accountability and transparency.